Jojotheamazing/esp32-console/README.md

 This should be the hardest part but take the side button boards lay them in the correct side and connect all the disconnected cables (except the gnd) to the corresponding pin of the mcp23170 and take the gnd cables and connect them with any gnd connection you find.

 This is now the part which needs the most attention soldering the wires on the li ion cell for this i highly recommend finding a tutorial on youtube and follow it through.
 I have to note here that soldering directly on li ion cells can be dangerous be exctremly careful or buy lion cells with pre connected tabs/ cables.
 After connecting the wires secure both ends with electrical tape.
+!Do not connect the battery/batteries to the powerbank module yet.!
+Note: If you use 2 different cells check with a multimeter that the voltages are the same for both batteries before connecting or huge current will pass through and damage sometihng.
+From my own testing with one battery it has plenty play time.
+Make abssolutly sure that you connect them in parallel or you could burn everything.
+For the 2 battery version the only difference in the 3d model is the left battery cover.

 Now take both speakers and connect each tab to the other corresponding one (basically connect them in parralel) take the right speaker (them facing down) and connect 2 24awg cables at least 75mm long in the pads like that